iofq/doxmr/README.md

     run terraform and ansible
     add to database store
   doxmr refresh:
+    clean out sql and ansible inventory
+      (if droplets are 404ing remove them)
     take list of keys, run terraform against them and ansible against the resulting droplets used for adding new keys in bulk or changing terraform/ansible config build new database store